TheChymera/mkstage4/README.md

 Tarballs created with mkstage4 can be extracted with:

-To preserve binary attributes and use numeric owner identifiers (considered good practice on Gentoo), you can simply append the relevant flags to the respective `tar` commands, e.g.:
+To preserve binary attributes and use numeric owner identifiers, you can simply append the relevant flags to the respective `tar` commands, e.g.:

 ```bash
 tar xvjpf archive_name.tar.bz2 --xattrs-include='*.*' --numeric-owner